logicuniverse/manifesto/README.md

 ---

-## X. Inspiration & Scientific Roots: The Physics of Logic
+## XI.
+Inspiration & Scientific Roots: The Physics of Logic

 The original vision for **LogicUniverse** was born from a radical synthesis: bringing **hardware thinking** into the fluid realm of software.
 The modularity of circuit design and the deterministic nature of signal flow are not just engineering constraints—they are the dormant language of computation.